-In late 1984, Magnum would sign with Jim Crockett promotions, shortly thereafter he would begin fueding with Wahoo McDaniel.
-Their feud would climax on March 23, 1985 when Magnum would defeat him for the NWA United States Heavyweight Championship.
-A few months later Magnum would begin feuding with the Four Horsemen, on September 28, 1985 Magnum would lose a near 30-minute match to the Four Horsemen’s leader, Ric Flair.
+In late 1984, Magnum would sign with Jim Crockett promotions, shortly thereafter he would begin feuding with Wahoo McDaniel.
+Their feud would climax on March 23, 1985, when Magnum would defeat him for the NWA United States Heavyweight Championship.
+A few months later Magnum would begin feuding with the Four Horsemen, on September 28, 1985, Magnum would lose a near 30-minute match to the Four Horsemen’s leader, Ric Flair.
 This match would earn Magnum a tremendous amount of respect and prove him to be a serious contender for the NWA World Heavyweight Championship.
-Apparently the Four Horsemen realized what a threat Magnum T.A. was to Ric Flair’s World Title, as they would mount an assault and come after him.
+Apparently, the Four Horsemen realized what a threat Magnum T.A. was to Ric Flair’s World Title, as they would mount an assault and come after him.

-On October 14, 1986 Magnum T.A. was driving his Porsche in the rain when he lost control and crashed only a couple miles from his home in Charlotte, North Carolina.
+On October 14, 1986, Magnum T.A. was driving his Porsche in the rain when he lost control and crashed only a couple of miles from his home in Charlotte, North Carolina.
 The injuries he suffered from the crash would end his wrestling career, as his C-4 and C-5 vertebrae would explode.
 He was paralyzed and doctors told him that he would never walk again, but Magnum trained hard and would regain the use of his legs.
-Although his in ring career was over he would continue to work for Jim Crockett Promotions, he worked as an announcer and also as Dusty Rhodes manager.
+Although his in-ring career was over he would continue to work for Jim Crockett Promotions, he worked as an announcer and also as Dusty Rhodes’ manager.
 He would also work for WCW after they purchased Jim Crockett Promotions, he would do his last work for WCW in 1993.

 Magnum T.A.
-Continues to live in Charlotte, North Carolina with his wife Courtney Shattuck-Blanchard, she is the ex-wife of Magnum’s long time rival Tully Blanchard.
-Magnum and Courtney have two children, twins, Lucy and Tucker that they had in 2007.
+Continues to live in Charlotte, North Carolina with his wife Courtney Shattuck-Blanchard, she is the ex-wife of Magnum’s long-time rival Tully Blanchard.
+Magnum and Courtney have two children, twins, Lucy and Tucker who they had in 2007.
 Magnum runs a community hedge fund and a communication towers business, Magnum’s father started the Communications tower business but after his death in 2008 Magnum took over running the family business.
 So Magnum T.A.
 Continues to be a success, years ago it was in the ring, now it’s outside the ring in business and in his personal life.
 Magnum T.A.
-Has just proven himself to be a Champion inside the ring and out.
+Has just proven himself to be a champion inside the ring and out.